 The forms listed below must be completed and submitted as part of the registration package:

-Mail or deliver the forms, charter documents, NUANS report, and a $100 registration fee to:
+Send the charter documents, forms, NUANS report and the $100 registration fee to Corporate Registry.

-Make cheques payable to the Government of Alberta.
+Make cheque payable to the Government of Alberta.

 After you apply

 If your information meets requirements, Corporate Registry will enter it into the registry system.
 The certificate of registration and a copy of the registration documents will be sent to you.

 Connect with Corporate Registry:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)